Samsung/tizen-docs/docs/application/tizen-studio/extension-sdk/vmax.md

 ## VMAX Tizen SDK Integration Guide

-VMAX™ is the one-stop solution that gives you complete control over your app monetization.
+VMAX&trade; is the one-stop solution that gives you complete control over your app monetization.
 It is a publisher-centric mediation SSP platform which sources ads from various sources and optimizes to maximize yield rate and fill rate.

 VMAX provides support for Ads in Tizen Native, Unity and Web applications.
 1. **Native SDK**: It is for the Application developers who want to build Tizen Native App, utilizing EFL (Enlightenment Foundation Libraries) for the UI.
 Among the other SDK’s available, Native SDK allows building Native feature-rich app.